Email Sandboxing’s Dynamic Defense Against Zero-Day Threats

 Based on observed behaviors, the system makes a determination about the analyzed content:

-The entire process typically completes within 5-7 minutes for most content, though complex documents or evasive malware may require longer analysis periods.
-According to recent Mimecast benchmark testing, advanced sandboxing solutions achieve 96% detection rates for sophisticated threats with false positive rates below 0.003%.
+The entire process typically completes within minutes for most content, though complex documents or evasive malware may require longer analysis periods.
+Advanced sandboxing solutions achieve high detection rates for sophisticated threats while maintaining low false positive rates.

 Advanced Sandboxing Capabilities